MysteryPancake/Houdini-Fun/README.md

 RBF deforming is based on the distances to each point.
 The distances are shaped by a kernel, then smoothly blended together.

-Houdini has a built-in node for this, [the BlendPose CHOP node](https://www.sidefx.com/docs/houdini/nodes/chop/blendpose.html).
+Houdini has a built-in node for this, the [BlendPose CHOP node](https://www.sidefx.com/docs/houdini/nodes/chop/blendpose.html).
 This HDA is a wrapper for this node.

-Note BlendPose is very slow!
+Note the BlendPose node is very slow!
 A faster version can be found on [XAPKOHHEH's page](https://github.com/permahorse/educational-hips/tree/master/rbf), and [Momme Carl's page](https://momme.gumroad.com/l/rbfinterpolate).

 <img src="./images/hdas/rbf_deformer.webp" height="400">